Non-Taxable Military Pay and Benefits

 Base Housing and Basic Allowance for Housing (BAH)

-Military members either receive base housing, which is not taxed or a housing allowance to cover the cost of their housing.
-The housing allowance is called basic allowance for housing (BAH) and is based on the service member’s pay grade, whether or not they have dependents, and local market conditions.
+Military members typically receive either base housing, which is exempt from taxation, or a housing allowance to cover the cost of their housing.
+The housing allowance is known as the Basic Allowance for Housing (BAH) and is based on the servicemember’s pay grade, whether they have dependents, and local market conditions.
 This BAH calculator determines your specific allowance.
 BAH is tax-exempt.

 Note: If you itemize your taxes, mortgage interest and real estate taxes remain deductible even if you pay these expenses with your BAH.